rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 - Persisting things to disk comes at a cost, so not every tiny piece of information should be actually cached in between compilation sessions.
-  Fixed-sized, plain-old-data is preferred to complex things that need to run branching code during (de-)serialization.
+  Fixed-sized, plain-old-data is preferred to complex things that need to run through an expensive (de-)serialization step.

 The following sections describe how the compiler currently solves these issues.

-## A Question Of Stability: Bridging The Gap Between Compilation Sessions
+### A Question Of Stability: Bridging The Gap Between Compilation Sessions

 As noted before, various IDs (like `DefId`) are generated by the compiler in a way that depends on the contents of the source code being compiled.
 ID assignment